to-curiosity/basic_FHE_matrix_multiplication/README.md

 # HE_learnings
-This repo is ment to document my jounery of learning homomorphic encryption
+This repo is ment to document my jounery of learning homomorphic encryption.